 Leave those golf clubs in the closet, it’s time to start getting ready for deer season, something always needs doing.

-The Deer Hunter’s Almanac is a monthly feature presented by Big & J and written by Craig Dougherty.
-Craig has been a staple of the hunting industry for over 35 years.
+The Deer Hunter’s Almanac was created and written by the late great Craig Dougherty.
+We miss his contribution and guidance here at The Hunting Page, and of course his great writing.
+Craig was a staple of the hunting industry for over 35 years.
 He and his son Neil have published books on deer management and hunting, and have written hundreds of articles and appeared on hunting TV and at countless sportsman’s events.
 The pair founded NorthCountry Whitetails a deer hunting and property management company, where they manage over 300,000 acres of deer hunting property for clients across the nation. visit: